 Mix the cold water and cornstarch, set aside.

-To the apples, add the cinnamon, vanilla, water mixture and stir to combine.
+To the apples, add the sugar, cinnamon, vanilla and water mixture, and stir to combine.
 Continue cooking at a gentle boil for 2 – 3 minutes, stirring occasionally, until apples are fork tender.

 Let cool a few minutes before serving.

 Store leftovers in an airtight container for up to 5 – 6 days.
 You can also freeze for up to 2 months.

 Use your favorite apples.
 I love a mix of sweet and tart, so I used 2 Granny Smiths and 2 Fuji apples.
 Feel free to use all one color.
 If using all Granny Smiths, you may consider adding 1 more tablespoon of sugar.